pjirayu/STOS/README.md

 ###### <ins>Note</ins> all of this material is purely educational.
 In the case of actual production, The authors cannot affirm or verify the outcomes based on data obtained outside of this demonstration.

 ## Activity recorded
-- 2022/07/11 - All realted files are under preparation.
+- 2022/07/11 - All related files are under preparation.
 - 2022/08/12 - All techniques and networks in this study are available.
 - 2022/08/14 - Pre-release of the batch training in adaptation task.
 - 2022/08/26 - Apache License 2.0 is included in this resource repository